wein.plus

 Premium wine

-Designation (also flagship, main wine, signature wine) for the best quality wine of a winery.
-In France, especially in Bordeaux, the term first wine (grand vin) is used for the best wine of a winery.
-In addition, there is often a second wine and also a third wine.
-Premium wine, however, has no legal meaning.
+Designation (also figurehead, flagship, main wine, signature wine) for the best quality wines of a winery.
+In France, especially in Bordeaux, the term first wine (Grand Vin) is commonly used for the best wine of a winery.
+In addition, there is often a second wine and sometimes even a third wine.
+However, premium wine has no legal meaning in wine law.
 This is very much the case with the term "premium"; see Reserve.
-The term cult wine, which is also not relevant under wine law, refers to wines of outstanding quality that are usually produced very elaborately in small quantities.
+The term "cult wine ", which is also not relevant under wine law, refers to wines of outstanding quality that are usually produced in small quantities at great expense.
 Garage wine has a similar meaning.
-See also Grand Cru, top vintage and top wine.
+See also under Grand Cru, top vintage and top wine.

 Voices of our members